evolution-gaming/scala-bootcamp/sbt/2-Introduction.md

 <copy file="myfile.txt" todir="../some/other/dir"/>
 ```

-The presecriptive tools went out of fashion, because the people tend to create
+The prescriptive tools went out of fashion, because the people tend to create
 the very different projects, without own conventions etc., which are hard to
-follow and reuse outside of specific teams.
+follow and reuse outside specific teams.

 One of the first and very popular tool was Maven, which I mentioned before.